Bald patches on cats: What are the reasons for them?

 It is possible your cat will be allergic to some foods, so might need testing.
 If you have changed your cat’s diet and noticed hair-loss, then revert to the existing diet and contact your vet.

 Some cats will lose hair because of a hereditary condition.
-There is no treatment for this but, usually the problem is sporadic and the hair will grow back within a few weeks.
+There is no treatment for this but, usually the problem is sporadic, and the hair will grow back within a few weeks.

 Cat owners should also be aware that some cats have naturally thinning hair, particularly on the tops of their heads or parts of their body they use to brush up against people and objects.
 This varies between breeds but is most noticeable in cats with dark fur and light skin.
 It is not usually an issue unless complete baldness occurs.
+Some cat breeds have no hair or fur at all.